nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hids.rst

 Multiclient support
 *******************

-The HIDS module can handle multiple connected peers at the same time.
+The HIDS library can handle multiple connected peers at the same time.
 The server allocates context data for each connected client.
 The context data is then used to store the values of HIDS characteristics.
 These values are unique for each connected peer.